warp-ds/tech-docs/docs/components/modal/react.md

 }
 ```

-## Content
+### Content

 WARP guidelines state the following:

 - The cancel action should always be on the left, while the main action is to the right.

-## Non dismissable modals
+### Non dismissable modals

 The `onDismiss` prop is optional.
-It can be dropped to create a modal that won't respond to `esc` keypresses and/or clicking outside the modal.
+It can be dropped to create a modal that won't respond to `esc` key presses and/or clicking outside the modal.

 ```jsx
 function Example() {